 You'll usually want to adjust a keyword bid based on its performance relative to your CPA target:

 - If a keyword is performing better than your CPA target, you should raise its bid to increase volume and conversions.

 - If a keyword is performing worse than your CPA target, you should decrease its bid to reduce its cost and volume.

 Note that as you bid more, each click becomes less cost effective.
 In some cases, within a limited budget, bidding less can increase your number of clicks!

 Some opinion from Opteo: We tend to see excessive focus on bids and bid modifiers from account managers.
 While bids are important, it's easy to get lost in micro-optimizations that don't matter as much as messaging, creatives, landing pages, and general strategy.

 How this improvement task works

 Opteo looks at all of your keywords, checking for high-spend keywords that are outliers in terms of CPA.
-If a keyword is doing much better than your CPA target, we'll deem that it is worth increasing the bid & volume at the cost of lower efficiency.
-If a keyword is doing much worse than your CPA target, we'll deem that you should decrease the bid in an attempt to improve the CPA.
+If a keyword is doing much better than your CPA target, we'll recommend increasing the bid & volume at the cost of lower efficiency.
+If a keyword is doing much worse than your CPA target, we'll recommend decreasing the bid in an attempt to improve the CPA.